 What to do in Porto in the rain?

-Duh!
 Porto put the “Port” into Portugal so there is no better place in the world than to drink Port in Porto.
 Go to a bar or restaurant and just start drinking!
-It might not be the most family friendly activity in Portugal but you know what they say: when in Rome…
+It might not be the most family-friendly activity in Portugal but you know what they say: when in Rome…

 It doesn’t get more Portuguese than with Fado.
 The melodramatic folk music of Portugal can be best experienced in Portugal.
 Get a taste of Fado music while you sip your port wine.

-You’ll see a performance of two Fado singers, accompanied on Portuguese guitar and viola.
+You’ll see a performance of two Fado singers, accompanied by Portuguese guitar and viola.
 The star of the show is the Fado music.
 You’ll also get a short port wine cellar tour and can taste some Port wine during the show.
-Book in advance to secure your spot.

 The World of Discovery in Porto is a museum slash theme park.
 You can tour the grounds on your own or join a tour.